 How's that obstruction, if that's the case with anybody?

-And then you've got, of course, the biggest liar in Congress, Adam Schiff, who himself was caught on tape uh colluding with the Russians.
+And then you've got, of course, the biggest liar in Congress, Adam Schiff, who himself was caught on tape colluding with the Russians.

-Well, what why does this matter to you?
+Well, why does this matter to you?

-You're not their top prior priority item.
+You're not their top priority item.

 Their priority item is to bludgeon Trump, bloody him up so that they can get back power, and they'll spend the next two years doing that rather than do anything that's going to make the lives of the American people better.